bcgov/wps/api/README.md

   - Follow [lima setup steps](../setup/LIMA.md)
   - then add run `eval "$(pyenv init -)"` in your current shell and add it to your `rc` file
   - then run `poetry_setup.sh`
+  - then activate the virtual environment with `poetry shell`
+  - then run:
+    - python -m pip install gdal==$(gdal-config --version)
+    - pip install greenlet
 - Manual (linux): See [manual setup](../docs/MANUAL_SETUP.md).
   Note: you may want to alias `python3` as `python` in your profile